vgreg/earnings_news_jar/README.md

 While TRTH is more comprehensive, the NYSE Trade and Quote (TAQ) dataset is more commonly used in academic research.
 Because our study focuses on trades and \nbbo quotes, both products can be used interchangeably to produce our results.
 Indeed, TRTH sources SIP data (the consolidated feed used to reconstruct the NBBO) from the NYSE.
 We have manually verified a few events and confirmed that trades and quotes updates are a perfect match.
 One aspect on which they differ is in the ease of use for researchers.
 While TRTH provides the NBBO in a simple dataset, the NBBO must be constructed manually from TAQ data by properly merging the quote and nbbo tables.

 To use TAQ in order to replicate our methodology, we recommend using the sample code from [Holden, Craig W., and Stacey Jacobsen.
-"Liquidity measurement problems in fast, competitive markets: Expensive and cheap solutions." *The Journal of Finance* 69, no. 4 (2014): 1747-1785](https://doi.org/10.1111/jofi.12127) available on [Professor Craig Holden's personal website](https://kelley.iu.edu/cholden/).
+"Liquidity measurement problems in fast, competitive markets: Expensive and cheap solutions." *The Journal of Finance* 69, no. 4 (2014): 1747-1785](https://doi.org/10.1111/jofi.12127) available on [Professor Craig Holden's personal website](https://kelley.iu.edu/cholden/) and [Professor Stacey Jacobsen's website](https://www.smu.edu/cox/Our-People-and-Community/Faculty/Stacey-Jacobsen).
 However, because that code was designed to work for regular hours, changes must be made.
 Researchers must change the valid time range to include after-hours trades and quotes which are excluded by default and apply the following changes to the sample code:
 1. Trades

     Exclude trades that have one of the following conditions under the field name `tr_scon`: